TaylorPlovanich/MART341-WebDesignHomework/Assignment6/README.md

 2. Final Design vs. Initial Idea

 Initially, my design concept was more straightforward.
 I knew I wanted a large picture at the beginning to greet, or grab the attention, of the user.
 Also, when I looked at your code example for your site, I also checked out your website design, and it was pretty much the same idea I had, except yours was better organized.
+I really enjoy the colors and textures of the first image I posted.
+Not sure what will happen during the remainder of this course, but I think it would be great to incorporate the wood as the background, and have the images and texts be pinned to it, like  with thumb tacks or something.
+Like a bulletin board.

 I also found that using CSS properties like margins and floats helped distribute space evenly.
 While my final layout retained the core elements of my initial idea, I made several adjustments, such as adding a wildlife collage and modifying image sizes, which enhanced the overall balance of the design.